awslabs/fhir-works-on-aws-deployment/INSTALL.md

 This will create a user in your Cognito User Pool.
 The return value will be an access token that can be used for authentication with the FHIR API.

-#### Store Integration Transform URL
+#### Store Integration Transform Info in AWS System Manager Parameter Store
-FHIR Works on AWS will need to know the URL of the Integration Transform that you would like to send requests to.
-Please specify the URL by running this command with the correct values filled in for the placeholders.
+FHIR Works on AWS will need to know the URL and AWS region of the Integration Transform that you would like to send requests to.
+Please specify the URL and AWS region by running this command with the correct values filled in for the placeholders.
 ```
 aws ssm put-parameter --region $region --cli-input-json \
-'{"Type": "SecureString", "Name": "fhir-service.integration-transform.<AWS-REGION>.<STAGE>.url", "Value": "<IntTranUrl>"}'
+'{"Type": "String", "Name": "fhir-service.integration-transform.<AWS-REGION>.<STAGE>.url", "Value": "<IntTranUrl>"}'

+aws ssm put-parameter --region $region --cli-input-json \
+'{"Type": "String", "Name": "fhir-service.integration-transform.<AWS-REGION>.<STAGE>.awsRegion", "Value": "<AWS-REGION>"}'

 Exp

-aws ssm put-parameter --region $region --cli-input-json \
+aws ssm put-parameter --region us-west-2 --cli-input-json \
-'{"Type": "SecureString", "Name": "fhir-service.integration-transform.us-west-2.dev.url", "Value": "http://intTran.com"}'
+'{"Type": "String", "Name": "fhir-service.integration-transform.us-west-2.dev.url", "Value": "http://intTran.com"}'

+aws ssm put-parameter --region us-west-2 --cli-input-json \
+'{"Type": "String", "Name": "fhir-service.integration-transform.us-west-2.dev.awsRegion", "Value": "us-east-1"}'
 ```

 #### Audit log mover